NLEX Road Warriors: 2016–2020: The Alas and Quiñahan era begins, Yeng Guiao takes charge

 NLEX were once again in possession of two first-round draft picks during the 2018 PBA draft.
 They first selected Paul Desiderio with the fourth pick followed Abu Tratter with the seventh pick.
 However, the team ended up trading both players to Blackwater as part of a three-team trade in which the Road Warriors got Poy Erram from Blackwater and Philip Paredes from the TNT KaTropa.
-The first two conferences did not turn out well for NLEX, starting with a ninth place finish in the Philippine Cup where they lost in the eighth-seed playoff to Alaska while in the Commissioner's Cup, they found themselves in dead last once more after recording just two wins.
+The first two conferences did not turn out well for NLEX, starting with a ninth-place finish in the Philippine Cup where they lost in the eighth-seed playoff to Alaska while in the Commissioner's Cup, they found themselves in dead last once more after recording just two wins.
 But in the Governors' Cup, NLEX turned their poor performances around in a big way.
 The team finished at the top of the elimination round table with an 8–3 record, giving the team twice-to-beat advantage against their quarterfinals opponent, the NorthPort Batang Pier.
 Unfortunately, NLEX suffered a major upset as NorthPort beat them in two back-to-back games, including a triple-overtime thriller in game 2, to eliminate the Road Warriors out of the playoffs.

 During the 2019 PBA draft, the team first selected Matt Nieto with the third pick of the special round before proceeding to select Mike Ayonayon with the third pick of the regular draft.
-In the 2020 PBA season, and in conjuction, the 2020 PBA Philippine Cup, NLEX finished in 9th, failing to re-enter the playoffs.
+In the 2020 PBA season, and in conjunction, the 2020 PBA Philippine Cup, NLEX finished in 9th, failing to re-enter the playoffs.